Browse Articles

 Validations

-Till now, we did not add any validation checks to our elements, however, we can do that using Validators in Angular Forms.
+Till now, we have not added any validation checks to our elements, however, we can do that using Validators in Angular Forms.

 import { FormGroup, FormControl, Validators } from '@angular/forms';